ryosuke0920/Haidoku/README.md

 # popup link list
-When you select a text on the website, the link list you made is displayed (For example, a dictionary site).
-Copy text, open a dictionary site, paste copied texts, you can save a series of these troubles.
+When you select a text on the website, link list will be displayed.
+If you specify some dictionay site to the link list, you can search faster without copy & paste.
 When you press the escape (Esc) key, the link list will be hidden.

 * Context menu (right click)
    * The link list is also displayed in the context menu.